5 min read

 Community and junior colleges are two-year programs that offer a range of curricula from liberal arts to certificate programs for specialty training.
 They are low-cost, highly accessible options for students who seek technical training or want to prepare for entry into four-year programs.

-Each of the institutions referenced here will convey some type of certification for the academic work completed.
+Each of the institutions referenced above will convey some type of certification for the academic work completed.
 For example, when you have satisfactorily completed a course, you will be awarded a credit or, in some cases, credit hours reflective of the rigor or time commitment associated with the course.
-These credits become part of your formal academic record where they can accrue toward distribution requirements, academic concentrations, minors, majors and, eventually, graduation or certificates of completion.
+These credits become part of your formal academic record where they can accrue toward distribution requirements, academic concentrations, minors, majors, and, eventually, graduation or certificates of completion.

-Many institutions grant academic credits to entering students based on proficiency in college-level work as demonstrated on Advanced Placement (AP) exams, International Baccalaureate exams and college courses taken while in high school.
+Many institutions grant academic credits to entering students based on proficiency in college-level work as demonstrated on Advanced Placement (AP) exams, International Baccalaureate exams, and college courses taken while in high school.
 That said, not all credits for college-level academic work will be automatically recognized by the receiving institution.
-You would be wise to seek a credit evaluation from the institution you are considering before assuming it will honor all of the credits you have acquired.
+You would be wise to seek a credit evaluation from the institution you are considering before assuming it will honor all the credits you have acquired.

 If you enter a liberal arts college or the general studies program at a university, you will likely be given time to explore different academic options before declaring a major at the end of your second year.
 If, on the other hand, you have rather well-defined academic interests from the outset, you might consider pursuing a minor (less intensive course requirements) or even a major in a second academic department within the same college.

-The coursework in which you engage outside of your intended major will involve electives, courses within your college of study that you choose because of their interest to you.
-Many colleges will attempt to guide your selection of electives by articulating distribution requirements with the thought being that exposure to certain disciplines outside of your major is essential to your overall educational experience.
+The coursework in which you engage outside of your intended major will involve electives, and courses within your college of study that you choose because of their interest to you.
+Many colleges will attempt to guide your selection of electives by articulating distribution requirements, with the thought being that exposure to certain disciplines outside of your major is essential to your overall educational experience.

 Students completing curricular requirements at two-year colleges will receive associate degrees, often with designated academic concentrations or certificates of completion.